UXSoc/uxsoc-apps-cms/src/pages/index.md

           reaches out to potential clients and that individuals with successful referrals get compensated

-          * Responsible for managing the CRM tracker and updating the EB with the status of potential clients
+          * Responsible for managing the client tracker and updating the EB with the status of potential clients

           * In charge  of crafting MOAs for clients